wolfcms/wolfcms/readme.txt

 ## Notes

-Password is in sha1 so if you change it manually in the database, you know how!!
+Password is in sha512 + salt so you know how to change it manually in the database!

 Enjoy,